-The general comprehensive examination, which all doctoral students in the Clinical Program must take, is based primarily on the readings and course content of the clinical core courses: Child Assessment, Adult Assessment, Advanced Psychopathology, Professional Ethics and History and Systems, Principles of Human Diversity, Principles of Psychotherapy and Behavior Modification, and Principles of Community Psychology.
+The general comprehensive examination, which all doctoral students in the Clinical Program must take, is based primarily on the readings and course content of the clinical core courses: Child Assessment, Adult Assessment, Advanced Psychopathology, Professional Ethics, Principles of Human Diversity, Principles of Psychotherapy and Behavior Modification, and Principles of Community Psychology.
 The exam consists of four essay questions, of which the student must answer three.
 The clinical faculty compose original questions for each examination date, based on material covered in the reading lists from the most recent syllabi for required core courses.

 In addition, students are examined on either the Child or Community area of emphasis.
 The Child and Community faculty construct and grade the respective area examinations.
 In the case of the Child track, the examination is based primarily on the readings and course content of required clinical courses in the Child track: Treatment Methods with Children, Seminar in Psychotherapy Research, and Seminar in Family Therapy.
-In the case of the Community track, the examination is based primarily on the readings and course content of the required courses in the Community track: Principles of Consultation, Seminar in Program Evaluation, Grant Writing, and Prevention and Intervention.
+In the case of the Community track, students will incorporate their knowledge of the field based upon course content of the required courses in the Community track: Principles of Consultation, Seminar in Program Evaluation, Grant Writing, and Prevention and Intervention.
+Students in the Community track may choose one of two options to complete the requirement for their area of emphasis: 1) they may complete a supplemental paper related to their PSY-585 fieldwork project (see below) in their third year, or 2) they may take an examination based on the readings in required courses.
+Students who elect to complete the supplemental paper on the PSY-585 fieldwork project are still required to take the general comps examination.